KILTprotocol/docs/docs/chain/fullnode.md

 ## Running an Archive Node

-We recommend following the instructions in the KILT chain repository.
 Below is the command to build the KILT full node executable.
 The command must be run from the root directory of the repository after it has been cloned.

 ```bash
 # Set up the build environment by installing the Rust compiler.